-Adderall and Vyvanse are two psychostimulant prescription medication used to treat attention-deficit/hyperactivity disorder (ADHD) and narcolepsy.
-Very few people do know that Adderall and Vyvanse are just amphetamine salts, however.
-Amphetamine, methamphetamine, lisdexamfetamine… how scary are these words when everyone associates them with the infamous “blue meth” street drug saw in the famous TV show “Breaking Bad”?
-How many scary pictures of thrash ex-cons and hobos destroyed by a life of meth abuse did we saw?
-How terrible and monstrous should sound the idea of giving our children a dose of this illicit substance to help them achieve better school results, be more concentrated, or sleep less because of their condition?
-Well, the worse monstrosity, is that these substances are all but illegal.
-These medications are in fact quite often used by many young students in our country, as athletic performance and cognitive enhancers due to the vast improvement in concentration they give.
+Adderall and Vyvanse are two psychostimulant prescription medications used to treat attention-deficit/hyperactivity disorder (ADHD) and narcolepsy.
+Very few people know that Adderall and Vyvanse are just amphetamine salts, however.
+Amphetamine, methamphetamine, lisdexamfetamine… how scary are these words when everyone associates them with the infamous “blue meth” street drug seen in the famous TV show “Breaking Bad”?
+How many scary pictures of thrashed ex-cons and hobos destroyed by a life of meth abuse did we see?
+How terrible and monstrous should the idea of giving our children a dose of this illicit substance to help them achieve better school results, be more concentrated, or sleep less because of their condition sound?
+Well, the worst monstrosity is that these substances are all but illegal.
+These medications are, in fact, quite often used by many young students in our country as athletic performance and cognitive enhancers due to the vast improvement in concentration they provide.

 Is giving amphetamines to our children really necessary?